Fast Flow Reconstruction via Robust Invertible nxn Convolution: Background

 where $\frac{\partial f(x)}{\partial x}$ is the Jacobian of $f$ at $\mathbf{x}$.
-The log-likelihood objective is then equivalent to minimizing:
+The log-likelihood objective is then equivalent to~minimizing:

-Since the data $\mathbf{x}$ is discrete data, we add a random uniform noise $u \in \mathcal{U}(0, a)$, where $a$ is determined by the discretization level of the data, to make $\mathbf{x}$ be continuous data.
-The generative process can be defined as Eqn. (\ref{eqn:generative_process}).
+Since the data $\mathbf{x}$ are discrete data, we add a random uniform noise $u \in \mathcal{U}(0, a)$, where $a$ is determined by the discretization level of the data, to make $\mathbf{x}$ be continuous data.
+The generative process can be defined as Equation (\ref{eqn:generative_process}).

-The bijection function $f$ is constructed from a sequence of invertible and tractabilty of Jacobian determinant transformations: $f = f_1 \circ f_2 \circ ... \circ f_K$ ($K$ is the number of transformations).
+The bijection function $f$ is constructed from a sequence of invertible and tractable Jacobian determinant transformations: $f = f_1 \circ f_2 \circ ... \circ f_K$ ($K$ is the number of transformations).
 Such a sequence of invertible transformations is also called a normalizing flow.
-Here, the Eqn. \eqref{eqn:loglikelihood} can be written as in Eqn \eqref{eqn:loglikelihood_trans}.
+Here, Equation \eqref{eqn:loglikelihood} can be written as in Equation \eqref{eqn:loglikelihood_trans}.

 where $\mathbf{h}_k = f_1 \circ f_2 \circ .. \circ f_k(\mathbf{h}_0)$ with $\mathbf{h}_0 = \mathbf{x}$.